Hamdan bin Mohammed attends Dubai Police Academy graduation ceremony

 A performance before Sheikh Hamdan saw the cadets turn out in formation to represent the phrase ‘Dubai's Strong Resolve,’ reflecting their profound mastery of the military training and skills acquired during their stint at the Academy while also highlighting their exceptional discipline and physical fitness.

-Afterwards, Sheikh Hamdan, alongside His Excellency Lieutenant General Abdullah Khalifa Al Marri, Commander-in-Chief of Dubai Police and the Director of the Academy, honoured the high achievers and presented them with excellence medals, congratulating them on their outstanding contributions.
+Afterwards, Sheikh Hamdan, alongside Lieutenant General Abdullah Khalifa Al Marri, Commander-in-Chief of Dubai Police and Chairman of the Board of Directors of the Dubai Police Academy, honoured the high achievers and presented them with excellence medals, congratulating them on their outstanding contributions.
 His Highness wished the cadets continued success in their professional endeavours.

 The 32nd batch subsequently received the flag from the outgoing batch, accompanied by their oath to uphold the flag high and preserve its honour.